Back to Blogarticle

 But their role goes further.

-Because intermediaries operate across policy, markets, institutions, and creative communities simultaneously, they occupy a uniquely strategic position.
-Operating between systems rather than within a single mandate, they experience the ecosystem as a whole.
-They do not experience isolated challenges; they see recurring systemic patterns, where coordination fails, where value stalls, and where frameworks break down in practice.
-This gives them a form of system intelligence—the ability to identify structural failures across cases, not just individual constraints.
+They do not encounter isolated challenges.
+They see recurring systemic patterns: where coordination fails, where value stalls, and where frameworks break down in practice.
+This gives them a form of system intelligence: theability to identify structural failures across cases, not just individual constraints.

 This is why their absence becomes consequential.